What are the limitations of New Box View and any workarounds available?

 The Grader app displays an error message that it cannot load the file and nothing is displayed

 The first time you try to load an assignment in the Grader app, you will receive this error message.
 If you close the app and open it again, you will then be able to view assignments using Box for as long as your session lasts.
+The new Blackboard instructor app is going to have functionality for inline marking in the future which will replace the Grader app.

 Staff or students get a message the first time that a file is opened in New Box View which says it is converting and please wait X seconds